 Because you’re a musician, you are likely have access to some of the right audio tools and resources.
 To help boost your audio quality, try these tips for your videos and broadcasts.

-1. Use a video switcher or streaming software to control the audio feed
+1. Use a video switcher or streaming software

 To get a quality audio experience, use good mics and filter the signals using video switcher software.
 This is like a mixer for video that can take multiple video and audio signals and put them together into a single output, allowing you to switch between them for your broadcast.